nodejs/node/doc/api/buffer.markdown

 `targetStart` and `sourceStart` default to `0`.
 `sourceEnd` defaults to `buffer.length`.

+All values passed that are `undefined`/`NaN` or are out of bounds are set equal to their respective defaults.

 Example: build two Buffers, then copy `buf1` from byte 16 through byte 19 into `buf2`, starting at the 8th byte in `buf2`.